-The retail cost components of each region show a decrease in nominal terms for the two time periods in question.
+The retail cost components of each region, with exception of the Shoalhaven residential, show a decrease in nominal terms for the two time periods in question.
 Total retail costs are lowest in the Jemena region, possibly due to its large customer base, lower average gas consumption and hence indicative bills (which reduces the retail margin, in dollar terms) and the level of competition (using the number of retailers as the indicator) in the distribution zone.

-The smaller regions do have some competition, but the retail costs are much higher than in the urban areas due to a higher overall average gas consumption (approximately double) and potentially due to their offers being dominated by the "Big Three" retailers.
+The smaller regions do have some competition, with the exception of the Shoalhaven residential segment, but the retail costs are much higher than in the urban areas due to a higher overall average gas consumption (approximately double) and potentially due to their offers being dominated by the "Big Three" retailers.

 Interestingly while they do have higher average consumption within the region, which should be attractive for sellers, they have a small customer base with an entrenched presence by one of the "Big Three" retailers.
-This may present a barrier to entry, in that it may lead to higher acquisition costs (per customer) or it may create consequential barriers, for example, transmission pipeline capacity may be limited for new entrants - although we stress that this was not discernible in this study.
+This may present a barrier to entry, in that it may lead to higher acquisition costs (per customer) or it may create consequential barriers, for example, transmission pipeline capacity may be limited for new entrants - although it was not discernible in this study.
+Refer to section 6.2 for further discussion.